jonathanhogg/flitter/docs/tutorial.md

         !text text="Figure 1:" point=100;100 color=1
 ```

+`beat` provides a monotonically increasing value linked to the current program
+*tempo*.
+The default tempo is 120bpm, or 2 beats per second.
+Here we are calling
-Here we are calling the `hsv()` function with a 3-item vector of hue, saturation
+the `hsv()` function with a 3-item vector of hue, saturation and value.
+Hue is
-and value.
-The hue is calculated from the current beat counter.
-At 120bpm it
+calculated by dividing the current beat counter by `10`.
+At 120bpm it will take
-will take 5 seconds to cycle around the hue wheel.
+5 seconds to cycle around the hue wheel.

 Let's make our example a bit more trippy by animating the individual pieces of
 text that make up the 3D shadow: